nbagonoc/restful-node-redis-cache/README.md

-## Node Blog
+## Node Blog Backend

-A simple Blog site powerd by node, express and mongoDB.
+A simple Blog site powerd by node, express and mongoDB and Redis.
 This is the backend, while the frontend is: react-blog(https://github.com/nbagonoc/react-blog)

 ## Features:
 - Registration